How to hire a Cocktail Bartender in 2020

 Some less reputable firms have been known to promise extra hours, event cleanup, table waiter service and many more extras.
 They think it will make you agree to sign with them.
 It's often the case that the bartenders may have zero knowledge of these arrangements and they may not end up happening.

 Avoid event comparison websites – these are sites where you upload the basics of what you need & then they post your requirements out to the “Vendors” on their list signed up to the site & then these “Vendors” eBay style BID on your event for the lowest price.
+Taking ambien is a ritual that should have regularly brought me to rest at night was doomed to fail.
+The brooding and the omnipresent thoughts that played out in scenes from the past in my mind's eye only gave me a reason to encounter my nights with restlessness and nervousness.
+The lack of sleep and the daily fear of falling asleep are gone.

 These are people on these sites, not companies.
 You will get much cheaper quotes from them, of-course you will.
 However, you need to be wary that you may also get a cheaper standard of service, quality & have very little control over the specifics of your event, along with the possibility of zero reassurances or guarantees.
 If you even get a bartender that knows how to make more than 3 cocktails in the first place.